AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 ### What's better JavaScript or Python?

 It depends on what is your final goal.
-If you trying to build a website then JavaScript is essential for the front-end elements that users going to interact with.
-For Machine Learning tasks you are going to use Python modules, that will save you a lifetime amount of work instead of writing them in JavaScipt from the scratch.
+If you trying to build a website then JavaScript is the better choice for the front-end elements.
+For Machine Learning tasks you are going to use Python modules, that will save you a lifetime amount of work rather than writing them from the scratch in any other language.
 For a Statistical Learning **R** is the way to go.
 So focus on your goal and the choice of programming language will come easy.

 ### Can I pivot from Data Science to Software Engineering?

 Indeed many people may find that Data Science methodologies are too theorethical, thus no guarantees that your research is going to represent the actual Distribution.
-Software Engineering is more about building actual stuff, whereas Data Science be like: "I can say with 96% confidence level that bad dogs drink coffee on alternative milk only!".
-So Yes, Software Engineeing is cool indeed, and no shame in switching to that.
+Software Engineering is more about building actual stuff, whereas Data Science may just pointing at the significance of some data.
+So Yes, Software Engineeing is cool, and no shame in switching to that.

 ### What Should I learn next to be a good coder?

-You can start with YouTube **CS50** courses by Harvard.
-It will back you up with solid fundumentals to better understand the content you've red so far.
-It's also essential if you want to work in Tech companies, so just start with that and keep wondering what's next.
+You can start with YouTube **CS50** courses.
+It will back you up with solid fundamentals to better understand the content you've red so far.
+It's also essential for growth in Tech companies, so just start with that and keep wondering what's next.
 Another source I'd recommend is the [interviews.school](https://interviews.school).
-This is the website developed by Google employee guiding user to prepare for the interview in companies like MANG.
+This website being developed by Google employee guiding users to prepare for the interview in big Tech companies such as Google.

 ### Should I Read Programming Books?

 This is another good resource for a contextual learning.
 However there is just so much to cover as a beginner.
-I'd rather focus on IT basics like HTTP, Network Protocols, Binary Code Processing, Data Types and Data Structures, Data Bases and so much more, so internet and Google are better at this point.
+I'd rather focus on IT basics like HTTP, Network Protocols, Binary Code Processing, Data Types and Data Structures, Databases and so much more, so Google are better at this point.

 ### Should I use LLM's like GPT and Gemini?

 Sure yes!
-The only scenario that is not suitable for LLM's are the homeworks that on the edge of the deadline, cause the temptation to copy paste the response without further analysis is quite high, so be curiouse and critical to every response, cause LLM's sometimes tends to hallucinate.
+The only scenario that is not suitable for LLM's are the homeworks that on the edge of the deadline, cause of the temptation to copy paste the response without further analysis, so be curiouse and critical to every response LLM would provide you.

 Yours,
 Bad Dog